cmac994/meteo-krig/README.md

 #### References:

 McNicholas, C., & Mass, C. F. (2021a).
 Bias Correction, Anonymization, and Analysis of Smartphone Pressure Observations Using Machine Learning and Multiresolution Kriging, Weather and Forecasting, 36(5), 1867-1889.
-Retrieved Oct 8, 2021, from https://journals.ametsoc.org/view/journals/wefo/36/5/WAF-D-20-0222.1.xml
+Retrieved Oct 8, 2021, doi: https://doi.org/10.1175/WAF-D-20-0222.1

 McNicholas, C., & Mass, C. F. (2021b): A Comparison of Mesoscale Pressure Features Observed with Smartphones and Conventional Observations. *Journal of Weather and Forecasting*, (submitted).